-Evergreen structures
+Evergreen structure

 How to give your garden shape and structure all year round.

 Evergreen structure is the quiet architecture of a garden.
 It is the backbone that stays standing through winter storms, summer heat and all the in-between months.
-When perennials retreat and grasses collapse, it is the evergreens that hold everything together and stop the garden feeling empty — a principle that matters especially in the mature, layered gardens we design across Kingston, Surbiton, Esher and Coombe.
+When perennials retreat and grasses collapse, it is the evergreens that hold everything together and stop the garden feeling empty, a principle that matters especially in the mature, layered gardens we design across Kingston, Surbiton, Esher and Coombe.

 People often ask “how many plants do I put in my garden?” and the honest answer is that the number matters far less than the balance.
 A very common mistake, especially among amateur gardeners, is to overlook evergreen plants completely or to treat them as an optional extra.
 Others add just one or two and hope for the best.
 The result is a garden that looks lively in summer but loses all shape and confidence in winter.